Skip to Main Content

 Check Out: How To Compare Financial Aid Award Letters

-When it comes to receiving the aid, each school has its own disbursement schedule.
+When it comes to receiving loan funds, each school has its own disbursement schedule.
 Some schools release funds up to 10 days before the start of the term, while others may delay disbursements by 30 days for first-time borrowers or undergraduate students.

 “The federal loan disbursement is the process in which the approved funding is paid by the lender to the student's account directly with the school.
 Funding is directly applied to the student's charges with the institution,” says Amanda Elliott, associate director of financial aid and student finance advising at Colorado State University Global.